couchbase/n1k1/README.md

       depending on how it's called with the group-by expression, and does not propagate attachments?

+EXCEPT ALL - tuple should appear MAX(m - n, 0) times in the result, given tuple appears m times in the left side and n times in the right side, where m >= 0 and n >= 0.

 - handling of BINARY data type?
   - use a label prefix char?
 Perhaps '='?
   - PROBLEM: the operator doesn't know a val is BINARY until runtime,